-The Calico Leadership Award is presented annually by the Technical Assistance and Services Center (TASC), a program of the National Rural Health Resource Center (The Center), to an outstanding rural health leader.
+The Calico Quality Leadership Award is presented annually by the Technical Assistance and Services Center (TASC), a program of the National Rural Health Resource Center (The Center), to an outstanding rural health leader.
 The Calico Award was created in honor of long-time rural health leader, Dr. Forest Calico, for his life-long commitment to improving the quality of rural health.
-This year’s award was presented to John for his outstanding leadership.
-Over his 20+ year career at the Maine Rural Health Research Center, Gale has built on his previous experience in health care organizations and focused his academic work on the operation and function of rural delivery and safety net systems of care and the role of key rural providers, including rural health clinics and critical access hospitals.
+This year’s award was presented to Peggy for her outstanding leadership.
+Ms. Wheeler is responsible for developing, advocating, and executing public policies, legislation, and regulations on behalf of rural hospitals at state and national levels.

 For more information or questions about the National Rural Health Resource Center, please contact Tracy Morton at (218) 216-7027 or email@example.com.